teki9ll/Discord-Integration-using-Webhooks/README.md

 ### Using `concurrent.futures.ThreadPoolExecutor`

 To mitigate some of these issues, you can use `concurrent.futures.ThreadPoolExecutor` to run tasks concurrently in a separate thread.
-Here's an example of how to use it with `requests`:

 ## Caution
 However, even with ThreadPoolExecutor, there might still be timing issues due to the inherent nature of synchronous requests.
 To fully avoid these problems, especially in asynchronous applications, using aiohttp or another asynchronous library would be recommended.